The Masque of Blackness: Cast

 A newsletter from court described the cast of the "Queen's mask" in December 1604, noting that three women were excused because of illness, the Countess of Nottingham, the Countess of Richmond who had measles, and the Countess of Northumberland.
 Lady Hatton was not invited to perform and left court.
 "Lady Herbert" was Anne Herbert, a daughter of Henry Herbert, 2nd Earl of Pembroke and Mary Sidney.

+Some of the jewels displayed on the masque costumes were borrowed from London merchants including John Spilman and Richard Hanbury.
+The loaned jewels were valued at £10,000, and Anne of Denmark's chamberlain, Robert Sidney, became liable for £40 for two lost diamonds.
+Sidney attended the masque, wearing a new suit of ash colour satin and peach colour taffeta which cost him £80.

 Responses

 The masque was controversial in its day, in part for the production's use of body paint instead of masks to simulate dark skin.
 One observer, Sir Dudley Carleton expressed his displeasure with the play as such: